 Could Histamine Be The Reason for Your Lingering Symptoms?

-I wanted to write this blog post because we see many clients at the clinic suffering needlessly with histamine intolerance.
+I wanted to write this blog post because we see many clients at the clinic suffering needlessly from histamine intolerance.
 Experiencing unexplained and frustrating symptoms?
-Could Histamine be the reason of your lingering symptoms?
+Could Histamine be the reason for your lingering symptoms?

 What is histamine?

 Histamine is a chemical involved in your immune system, proper digestion, and your central nervous system.
 As a neurotransmitter, it communicates important messages from your body to your brain.
 It is also a component of stomach acid, which helps you break down food in your stomach.

 If you’ve suffered from seasonal allergies or food allergies, you may have noticed that antihistamine medications provide relief to your symptoms.
 Why?
 Because histamine’s role in the body is to cause an immediate inflammatory response.
 It serves as a red flag in your immune system, notifying your body of any potential attackers.

 Histamine causes your blood vessels to swell, or dilate so that your white blood cells can quickly find and attack the infection or problem.
 It is the histamine “buildup” that gives you a headache and leaves you feeling flushed, itchy, and miserable.
 It’s important to understand that it’s part of the body’s natural immune response, but when you can’t break down histamine properly, you can develop what we call histamine intolerance (HIT).

 Because histamine travels throughout your entire body in your bloodstream, histamine can impact your gut, lungs, brain, entire cardiovascular system, and skin, contributing to a wide range of symptoms and making it difficult to identify.